hnpl/dinocpu-assignments/assignment4.md

 ## Collecting Data

 ## Question 1
-Make a graph presenting the IPC of all combinations of CPU designs with all full applications *without* loop-unrollings and *with* loop-unrollings.
+For this question, you will be creating a graph presenting the IPC of all combinations of CPU designs with all full applications *without* loop-unrollings and *with* loop-unrollings.

 ## Question 2
-Make a graph presenting the performance (i.e., the time it takes for a CPU design to run application) of of all combinations of CPU designs with all full applications *without* loop-unrollings and *with* loop-unrollings.
+For this question, you will be creating a graph presenting the *performance* (i.e., the time it takes for a CPU design to run application) of of all combinations of CPU designs with all full applications *without* loop-unrollings and *with* loop-unrollings.

 ## Question 3
-Make a table presenting the speedup of the new CPU design (pipelined-dual-issue) compared to the old CPU design (pipelined).
+For this question, you will be creating a table presenting the speedups of the new CPU design (pipelined-dual-issue) compared to the old CPU design (pipelined) for each workload, both normal and unrolled.

 ## Hints
 - For each of Question 1 and Question 2, there should be 36 data points to present, e.g., for the `multiply` workload,